Establishment of a Recycling-Oriented Society

 Initiatives for Proper Waste Disposal and Resource Recycling

-The numerical target for zero emissions had been set at 1% or below, and since we have achieved this for 13 consecutive years, the target was improved to 0.5% or below in fiscal 2021.
-We also have the target of recycling 50% or more of our waste, including valuable waste.
-In particular, we seek to achieve the target of recycling 80% or more of our plastic waste based on our consideration of marine plastics issues.
+As for zero emissions (the ratio of landfill volume to the volume of waste generated), as our previous zero emission target of 1% or less has been achieved continuously since fiscal 2008, the target was raised to 0.5% or less in fiscal 2021.
+We have also set the target of recycling 50% or more of our waste, including valuable waste.
+In particular, we aim to achieve the target of recycling 80% or more of our plastic waste, taking into account the problem of marine plastics.

 Effective Use of Water Resources